xiaochi-liu/interpretable-ml-book/manuscript/03-datasets.md

 The cervical cancer dataset contains indicators and risk factors for predicting if a woman will get cervical cancer.
 The features contain demographics (e.g. age), habits, and medical history.
-The data can be downloaded from the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29) and is described by @fernandes2017transfer.
+The data can be downloaded from the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Cervical+cancer+%28Risk+Factors%29) and is described by K. Fernandes, Cardoso, and Fernandes (2017) [^Fernandes].

 The subset of features, which are used in the examples are: